-Website Security: Open Source v.
-SaaS
+Website Security: Open Source vs SaaS

 How to choose a secure CMS platform.

-SaaS platforms, or proprietary platforms, keep access to their code closed off.
+Software-as-a-Service (SaaS) platforms keep access to their code closed off.
 When security vulnerabilities are discovered, they can only be fixed by the platform’s core team.

 Unlike proprietary websites, which own the security of their own platform and update beneath you, open source platforms require constant and deliberate updates on the part of the owner.
-This includes:

 - Deploying new system patches

-- Updating extensions, plugins, and API’s
+- Updating extensions, plugins, and APIs

 - Migrating off of unsupported platform versions